 Biscuit N Jamz Horizontal

 Lake Charles restaurants cater to every type of brunch enthusiast.
 Bougie brunchers will appreciate a casino brunch at The Chart House overlooking a golf course or a high-end Italian brunch experience at Villa Harlequin in downtown Lake Charles.
 Party brunchers will want to take advantage of brunch in a vibrant atmosphere like M Bar and Rikenjaks Brewing Company.
-For those seeking neighborhood brunch spots, make plans to dine at Biscuits N Jamz for a homemade country-style brunch or The James 710 for chef-inspired, farm-fresh menu items.
+For those seeking neighborhood brunch spots, make plans to dine at Biscuits N Jamz for a homemade country-style brunch.

 19. Area Spas Offer Endless Opportunities for Self-Care and Relaxation